damiendeville/LPTHW/NOTES.md

 		with a format string" % ("\tAdd", "tab", "tab")
 		"""
-	print "%s with a format strings and variables %s" % ("\nAgain", "\n") beginning = "%s a %s at the beggining of a line and add the word" % ( "\tAdd", "tab")
+	print "%s with a format strings and variables %s" % ("\nAgain", "\n") beginning = "%s a %s at the beginning of a line and add the word" % ( "\tAdd", "tab")
 	end = "%s in the sentence with a format string." % "tab"